 - In your opinion, which youth initiative that GWP CEE does is the most influential (e.g., DAM, youth-oriented symposiums, summer school...) and why?

-Danube Art Master initiative is perfect but it is only for people to 18 years old.
-There are youths more older (students and workers) who have very interesting ideas for DAM.
+Just like Mrs. Bardarska, many people from GWP CEE network agree that Danube Art Master initiative is a perfect example.
+However, it is only for people up to 18 years old.
+There is youth more older (students and workers) who have very interesting ideas for DAM, says Mrs. Bardarska.

 - Is there a youth network in your country that already benefited from GWP CEE youth-oriented activities?

-Yes, the youth section at Bulgarian Water Association – GWP partner.
-Several students attended at summer schools organized by GWP CEE.
+There is at leas one, says Mrs. Bardarska.
+It's the youth section at Bulgarian Water Association – GWP partner.
+Several students attended summer schools organized by GWP CEE.

 - How do you see the role of youth in the current water management?

-Very difficult in Bulgaria.
+Very difficult in Bulgaria, answered Mrs. Bardarska.
 Many of young professional experts emigrated to EU countries.
 There is a lack of water experts in water companies and municipal administration.